 Areas of Responsibility Typically Assigned to the Receiver

 The receiver, also often noted as the consignee, is responsible for documenting any loss or damages that might result from the carriage and delivery of freight.
-If the receiver falls to document the loss or damages, or fails to do so in a prompt and appropriate manner, then the loss cannot be resolved by means of a freight claim.
-It is clear, then, that both parties should do all within their power to ensure complete documentation of items, transit, and end results.
+If the receiver fails to document the loss or damages on the receiving document at the tie of receipt, or fails to do so in a prompt and appropriate manner, then the loss cannot be resolved by means of a freight claim.
+It is clear, then, that both parties should do all within their power to ensure complete documentation of items, transit, and end results are documented properly and timely.

 Avoiding the Necessity for Claims Through In-Transit Visibility